Embodied resilience for change

 • More skilfull, compassionate relationships that uphold the dignity of all and deepen the connections between us.

 • Therapy.
-Contact Katherine for online therapy, or Roses for details of practitioners local to Machynlleth
+Contact Katherine for online therapy, or Roses for details of therapists in Machynlleth

 • Exploring past trauma/stress.
 We’ll focus not on what’s happened, but on how what happened is affecting you now.

-• Something done to you, or absorbed passively.
-I’ll guide you through practical skills that you can apply yourself, in sessions and outside them, now and indefinitely.
+• Something done to you, absorbed passively.
+I’ll teach you practices and skills that you can apply yourself, in sessions and in your daily life.

-• Just about somatic awareness.
+• Restricted to embodied awareness.
 Awareness of our current shapings is important, but not the whole gig.
-Change happens through what we choose to practise on purpose.
+Change happens through what we practise, and we can learn to choose what we practise on purpose.

 • Telling you to go and meditate.
-Not that you can’t do that too.
-You do you.
+Not that you can’t meditate alongside if you like.

 • ‘Manifestation’.
-Imagination is necessary and powerful for inspiring us towards where liveable futures, but it doesn’t just take us there on its own.
-Change happens through what we actually practice.
+Imagination is necessary and powerful for inspiring us towards where liveable futures, but it doesn’t work alone.
+Change happens through what we actually practise.

 hidden